-Additionally, there are concerns related to SE 147th Street/Place to north where its intersection with SE 73rd Avenue is a unique configuration, and to the east the intersection of SE 147th Place & SE 80th Avenue is experiencing congestion issues as well.
+Additionally, there are concerns related to SE 147th Street/Place to the north where its intersection with SE 73rd Avenue is a unique configuration, and to the east the intersection of SE 147th Place & SE 80th Avenue is experiencing congestion issues as well.
+Further, SE Hwy 42 is identified as an Arterial roadway, wherein the roadway extends east-to-west across the southeast part of the County, and the roadway is now slated to be connected westward over I-75 to connect to the Marion Oaks development in upcoming Transportation Improvement Plan to be completed with Marion County Fiscal Years 2025-2026 and 2026-2027.